 If you’re interested in translating or adapting this post, pleaseemail us first.

 eBay, a global marketplace leader, turned 25 in 2020.
-For over a quarter of that era, Martians have been cooperating with one of the world’s leading brands and shipping two eBay spin-offs—eBaymag, a B2B service for sellers, and eBay Social, an official cashback service in Russia.
+For over a quarter of that era, Martians have been cooperating with one of the world’s leading brands and shipping two eBay spin-offs—eBaymag, a B2B service for sellers, and eBay Bonus (ex-eBay Social), an official cashback service in Russia.

-eBay Social became a game-changer for the Russian cashback market, highlighting a trend for personalized product collections, reviews, and bonuses from partners in the local market.
+eBay Bonus became a game-changer for the Russian cashback market, highlighting a trend for personalized product collections, reviews, and bonuses from partners in the local market.

 eBay is a pioneer in ecommerce and a global marketplace leader that currently connects 182M active buyers and 32,000 sellers, operating in 190 markets worldwide.
 It’s a public company with $2.9 billion of revenue. eBay is in the Top 5 of the most popular online marketplaces worldwide in 2019, ranked by gross merchandise value, and in 2020 Top 10 rating of the world’s leading ecommerce companies by market cap.